IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/grid/README.md

 |`onColumnResized`|Emitted when a column is resized.
 Returns the column object, previous and new column width.|
 |`onContextMenu`|Emitted when a cell is right clicked.
 Returns the cell object.|
 |`onDoubleClick`|Emitted when a cell is double clicked.
 Returns the cell object.|
-|`onGroupingDone`| Emitted when a a new column is grouped or ungrouped.
+|`onGroupingChanged`| Emitted when a a new column is grouped or ungrouped.
 Returns the `ISortingExpression` related to the grouping operation.

 Defining handlers for these event emitters is done using declarative event binding: